jesseoverright/wp-metabox/README.md

         WP_PostMetaFactory::get_instance(),
         array(
             'label' => 'Custom Metabox',
-            'posttype' => 'post'
+            'posttype' => 'post',
+            'type' => 'ordered-list'
         )
     );

 `WP_SimpleMetabox` can be used to create metaboxes with one post meta type.

-`WP_Metabox` can be extended with multiple post meta options.
-Check out [the examples.php](https://github.com/jesseoverright/wp-metabox/blob/master/examples.php) for example usage.
+`WP_Metabox` can also be extended with multiple post meta options.
+Check out [the examples.php](https://github.com/jesseoverright/wp-metabox/blob/master/examples.php) for example custom metaboxes and post meta types.

 ## Custom Content Types

     # creates a basic custom content type
     $foo = new WP_ContentType( 'foo' , array( 'singular' => 'Content Type Name' ) );

-`WP_ContentType` has helps create custom content types.
+`WP_ContentType` helps create custom content types.
 It will register the post type using some default options and can be overridden as necessary.